So, you’re looking for the best jeans for short men?

 - Make sure the jeans fit snugly around the thighs and butt.

-- Look for jeans that taper from the thighs to the leg openings to match your physique.
+- Look for tapered jeans to match your physique.

 2. Low-Rise Jeans